cloud-custodian/cloud-custodian/docs/source/filters.rst

           - name: my-first-policy
             resource: aws.ec2

-- Via Cloud Providers
+- Via Cloud Providers CLI

+    Use the relevant cloud provider cli to run the describe call to view all available keys.
+For example using aws cli run ``aws ec2 describe-instances`` or with azure ``az vm list``

+- Via Cloud Provider Documentation

-    Go to the relevant cloud provider sdk and search for the describe api call for the resource your interested in.
+    Go to the relevant cloud provider sdk documentation and search for the describe api call for the resource your interested in.
 The available fields will be listed under the results of that api call.